 We avoid looking deeply into a problem in hope that it’ll go away by itself, but this only causes the doubts and uncertainties to build up into a catastrophic failure.
-Get more details from the book or full book summary on why/how to use specificity to bring order to chaos.
+Find out why/how to use specificity to bring order to chaos.

 Rule 11: Accept that inequality exists

-Some postmodernists argue that gender is entirely a social construct or a tool for men to oppress women, and that hierarchies are created by the rich to exploit the poor.
+Some post-modernists argue that gender is entirely a social construct or a tool for men to oppress women, and that hierarchies are created by the rich to exploit the poor.
 Peterson disagrees.
-Find out why from our full 15-page summary and get alternative perspectives on how to see inequality around you.
+Find out why this is so, and see inequality from a different perspective–more details from the full 15-page summary here.

 Rule 12: Take time to appreciate the good things in life